-Overview element class and an extension factory class for the stub This section describes how to extend WSDL, by implementing an extension element class and an extension factory class for the stub plug-in.
+This section describes how to extend WSDL, by implementing an extension element class and an extension factory class for the stub plug-in.
 Although the particular example shown here is based on a transport plug-in, this section is relevant for binding plug-ins as well.

-In this section This section contains the following subsections: Implementing an Extension Element Base Class page 98 Implementing the Extension Element Classes page 102 Implementing the Extension Factory page 107 Registering the Extension Factory page 113
+Implementing an Extension Element Base Class page 98 Implementing the Extension Element Classes page 103 Implementing the Extension Factory page 109 Registering the Extension Factory page 115